Helpful tips for identifying and maintaining your transmission

 This Dr Diesel Tech Tip is concerned with identifying and maintaining the Ford C6 transmission as used in industrial applications.
 Your comments are welcome.

-The Ford C6 transmission has been in production since 1966.
-Over the last 40 years the C6 Ford transmission has been used in a variety of industrial applications including in Harlan, Tiger, Tug, Clark, Northwestern airport tugs and also in rough terrain forklifts manufactured by Lull and others.
+The Ford C6 transmission had been in production since 1966.
+Over the last 40+ years the C6 Ford transmission has been used in a variety of industrial applications including in Harlan, Tiger, Tug, Clark, Northwestern airport tugs and also in rough terrain forklifts manufactured by Lull and others.
 Various engines including Perkins 4236 and Cummins B Series diesels, GM industrial gas engines, as well as Ford industrial engines have been used with this transmission.
 The Ford C6 transmission as used in industrial applications is very rugged and long lasting.

 How do I identify my C6 industrial?
 Ford C6 industrial transmissions are 33.5″ long, including the tail shaft with a transmission mount is about 22″ from the front of the bellhousing.
-All C6 transmissions will have a 17 bolt square oil pan that has a sharp jog in the right rear of the pan.
+All C6 transmissions will have a 17-bolt square oil pan that has a sharp jog in the right rear of the pan.
 A vacuum modulator installs in the valve body located above this job.

 Which fluid should I use?